derbyjs/derby/index.md

 Derby controllers are defined in the script file that invokes `derby.createApp()`.
 Typically, controllers are located at `lib\app_name\index.js` or `src\app_name\index.coffee`.
 See [Creating apps](#creating_apps).

-Controllers include routes, application logic, and interaction event handlers.
+Controllers include routes, user event handlers, and application logic.
 Because Derby provides model-view bindings and syncs models automatically, directly manipulating the DOM and manually sending messages to the server should rarely be neccessary.

 ## Routes